Live Chat Feature On My Website – Good Or Bad?

 There is also the offline alert if you are away from the PC.
 If a customer always see’s the live chat feature offline it could put them off.
 Next issue is when do you man the live chat feature?
 This all depends on your business.
 If people are more likely to need what you offer in the evening or weekends then it makes sense to man the live chat then.

-A live chat feature can install trust in a site visitor and make you look professional.
+A live chat feature can install trust steroid cycles for sale in a site visitor and make you look professional.
 Potential customers can have their queries answered on the spot.
 It can also give you an advantage over competitors.
 If customers have to send an email it might mean losing a sale if they have to wait for a reply.
 Live chat can speed up the sales process.

 - Immediate contact with a potential customer.